Irrelon/ForerunnerDB/readme.md

 	});

 #### $splicePush
-The $splicePush operator adds an item into an array at a specified index
+The $splicePush operator adds an item into an array at a specified index.

 	db.collection.update({
 		<query>